AUTHENTIC DESIGN ARTEFACTS

 Pierre Jeanneret Chair – Original Chandigarh Furniture at P!
 Galerie Zurich

-In 1951, Le Corbusier was commissioned to design Chandigarh as the new capital of Punjab.
+In 1951, Le Corbusier was commissioned to design Chandigarh as the new capital of Punjab, India.
 Pierre Jeanneret, his cousin, took the role of chief architect on site and spent 15 years in India, from 1951 to 1965.
-While Le Corbusier designed the monumental government buildings, Jeanneret developed the entire furniture program for the new cityfurnitu for administrative buildings, universities, courts, and public institutions.
+While Le Corbusier designed the monumental government buildings on the Capitol Complex, Jeanneret designed together with B.P Mathur the Gandhi Bawan an other administrative buildings.
+He developed the entire furniture program for the new cityfurnitu for administrative buildings, universities, residential buildings, the High Court, and public institutions.

 This mode of production produced variations.
 Different workshops used slightly different measurements.
 Wood joints show individual craftsmanship.
-Some chairs carry stamps of the producing authority: “PEC” (Punjab Engineering College), “PU” (Panjab University), court markings such as HC.
+This is the way how markings and stamps appeared on the Chandigarh items.
+A result of simplifying the production or to keep track of which item belonged to which building. .
+Some chairs carry stamps of the producing authority: “PEC” (Punjab Engineering College), “PU” (Panjab University), objects from the High Court carry markings such as HC.
 These details are not flaws — they are markers of authenticity and make the object’s history legible.
+Visible on objects from administrative buildings.
+Objects from residential buildings were usually without these markings.

 The cane weaving was done by local craftsmen, often reflecting regional patterns.
+After some time the cane was replaced by plastic straps.
 Jeanneret did not impose total control; he allowed room for interpretation.
 The result: furniture between European modernism and Indian craft.

 Shelving and Storage System